Effective as of May 18, 2021

-Last updated as of May 15, 2024
+Last updated as of June 18, 2025

 Introduction

-Kaseware, Inc., (“Kaseware,” “we,” “our,” or “us”) respects the privacy of your information.
+Kaseware, Inc. (“Kaseware,” “we,” “our,” or “us”) respects the privacy of your information.
 This Privacy Policy is designed to assist you in understanding how we collect, use, share, and safeguard your information.
 This Privacy Policy applies to individuals who access this website, our web-based software platform, and mobile application (the “Sites”) and any of our online, and where required, offline services (the “Services”).

 From time to time, we may change this Privacy Policy.
 If we do, we will post an amended version on this webpage.
 If we make material changes to our Privacy Policy, we may also notify you by other means, such as sending an email or posting a notice on our home page.
 If required by applicable data protection laws, we will obtain your consent to any material changes.
 Please review this Privacy Policy periodically.